TalhaAwan/ad-campaign/README.md

 - node >= v20.15.0
 - npm >= 10.7.0
-- postgress database - ensure there's a database by the ename of `ad`
+- postgress database - ensure there's a database by the name of `ad`

 ## Initialize & run the project